 [BTW, if you decide to go with Project Fi, please use my “refer a friend” code.
 After you’ve been on the service for 30 days, you’ll get a credit for $20, and so will I!
 The code is WKN59C or you can just follow this link.
-This is valid for single accounts (not family plan accounts) and may expire August 1, 2017 (they have extended the deadline for this program, but haven’t stated a new end date–but if the link works, then you WILL get the credit.]
+This is valid for single accounts (not family plan accounts) and may expire October 1, 2017 (they have extended the deadline for this program, but haven’t stated a new end date–but if the link works, then you WILL get the credit.]

 - Both companies offer service on certain high-end GSM Android-based phones.
 Google Fi works with two Nexus phones, Republic Wireless offers several from the Moto, Nexus, and Samsung lines.